riceissa/timelines-wiki-main-page-table/README.md

   ```

 - `make table.mediawiki`: Re-run `proc.py`.
 The Wikipedia pageviews fetching is included in this.
+  **Important**: If this step crashes, you should re-run `proc.py` manually
+  instead of running `make`.
+Otherwise the previous month's pageviews data will
+  be overwritten by the blank new data file!

 - (manual) update https://timelines.issarice.com/wiki/User:Issa/Main_page_automated with
   the contents of `table.mediawiki`